nokia-wroclaw/innovativeproject-network-evolution/README.md

 Additionally, in order to access a PostgreSQL database running on your local machine from the container you will need to perform some additional steps, depending on your operating system (at least until the pull request no. #2348 of docker/libnetwork gets accepted).

-On Linux, adding `--network="host"` to the `docker run` command will suffice, as it will bridge network interfaces of `host` machine and the container.
+On Linux, adding `--network="host"` to the `docker run` command will suffice, as it will bridge network interfaces of host machine and the container.

-Since Docker on MacOS and Windows runs slightly differently, you will instead need to set the host variable in `PSQL` section of `config.ini` to `host.docker.internal`, which will be promptly resolved via Docker's NAT service to the host's local network.
+Since Docker on MacOS and Windows runs slightly differently, you will instead need to set the host variable in `PSQL` section of `config.ini` to `host.docker.internal`, which will promptly resolve to the host's local network via Docker's NAT service.

 ## ADDITIONAL INFO
 The project was tested on macOS 10.14.5 Mojave, using Python version: 3.7.3 and PostgreSQL version: 11.3.